jaredfaris/ootrain/write/01_slide.md

 * If a brand new hire couldn't tell what your code is doing with one read through it needs more comments, better naming, or less magic.

-!SLIDE smaller smbullets
+!SLIDE small smbullets
 # Doing One Thing Well #
-* A well designed and documented class will be easy to understand and not have unexpected side effects.
+* A well designed and documented class will be easy to understand and have a single goal.
 * Side effects mean it's doing more than one thing
-* Side effects shouldn't exist at the data service level; they may sometimes exist at the business logic level.
+* Side effects shouldn't exist at the data service level; they may exist at the business logic level.
 * Isolation should just "happen" and testing shouldn't be "hard"

-!SLIDE smaller smbullets
+!SLIDE small smbullets
 # Clean Up After Yourself #
 ## Your mother doesn't work here to do it for you. ##
 <br /><br />
 * Delete unused code.
 You can get it back from SVN if you ever need to.
 * Remove comments that don't describe funtionality.
-Nobody needs to see the last 3 signatures of a method.
+Nobody needs to see ancient method sigs.
 * Remove unused files from the solution and SVN.
 Be heartless to orphaned code.
-* When you are done with the functionality of new code, review and refactor it.
+* When you are done writing code, review and refactor it.
 All code can use extra love.
 * If you are modifying old code spend a few minutes to clean it up before you commit.